jcburley/joker/README.md

 On this experimental branch, Joker is built against a Golang tree in order to pull in and "wrap" functions (and, someday, types) provides by Go `std` packages.

+NOTE: Only Joker versions >= 0.12 are now supported by this branch.

 ## Quick Start

 To make this "magic" happen: